digipres/workbench/src/publications/index.md

 This requires quite a lot of manipulation of the raw data, but the network can then be displayed using a slightly modified version of a [widely-used network visualisation method](https://observablehq.com/framework/lib/d3).

-If you carefully hover your mouse pointer over each dot, the author name should appear as a tool-tip.
+<div class="warning">This isn't easy to interact with on a mobile device.
+Try using a laptop or desktop computer.</div>

+<div class="tip">Scroll down and press the <b>Go!</b> button to start the visualisation.
+When the network is visible, you can hover your mouse pointer over any node inside the dashed border and it will show the author's name and publication count.</div>

 ```js
 // Get the creator strings, and parse them into lists of creators: